 TERMS OF SERVICE

 1. PARTIES.
-These terms of service (“Agreement”) is made as of the date stated in your respective Proposal (as defined herein) between Out in Colombia Travel, DBA for Toro International LLC, an Arizona limited liability company (“Company”) and you (“you” or “Client”).
+These terms of service (“Agreement”) are made as of the date stated in your respective Proposal (as defined herein) between Out in Colombia Travel, DBA for Toro International LLC, an Arizona limited liability company (“Company”) and you (“you” or “Client”).
 (Company, you and Client collectively and individually “Parties” or “Party”).

 2. TERM.
 The term of this Agreement shall commence on the date specified in the first Proposal (as defined herein) you execute with the Company and shall continue until the Company has completed providing the Services (as defined herein) in all active Proposals (as defined herein) executed between the Parties (“Term”).